-Turf toe is a sprain of the big toe joint which results from injury during sports activities.
+The turf toe is a sprain of the big toe joint which results from injury during sports activities.
 The injury usually comes from excessive upward bending of the big toe joint.
-This condition can be caused from either jamming the toe or from repetitive injury when one pushes off repeatedly from jumping or running.
+This condition can be caused by either jamming the toe or from repetitive injury when one pushes off repeatedly from jumping or running.

-With turf toe the injury is quick.
-It is most commonly seen in athletes playing on artificial surfaces, which is harder than grass and which cleats easily stick to.
-The term, “Turf Toe” came from athletes who play on artificial turf.
+With turf toe, the injury is quick.
+It is most commonly seen in athletes playing on artificial surfaces, which is harder than grass and cleats easily.
+The term “Turf Toe” came from athletes who play on artificial turf.
 Playing sports on artificial turf can cause the foot to stick to the hard surface.
-This results the big toe joint becoming jammed.
+This results in the big toe joint becoming jammed.
 There has been some proof that less-supportive flexible shoes worn on artificial turf can also cause this injury.
-Many times the injury occurs in athletes that wear flexible soccer-style shoes that allow the foot to bend too much.
-It can also happen on grass surface, especially if the shoes being worn do not provide adequate support for the foot.
-Activities i.e. football, basketball, soccer, field hockey and lacrosse show the highest degree of injury to the great toe joint on artificial surfaces.
-Other non-sporting causes include shoe gear changes, limited range of motion of the great toe joint, and flat foot conditions.
+The injury often occurs in athletes who wear flexible soccer-style shoes that allow the foot to bend too much.
+It can also happen on a grass surface, especially if the worn shoes do not provide adequate support for the foot.
+Activities, i.e., football, basketball, soccer, field hockey, and lacrosse, show the highest degree of injury to the great toe joint on artificial surfaces.
+Other non-sporting causes include shoe gear changes, limited motion of the great toe joint, and flat foot conditions.

 The most common causes:

 There is usually a sudden onset of pain in the pushing-off phase when running.
 This, in turn, causes further damage to the big toe and dramatically increases healing time.
 However, there is not enough pain to keep an athlete from doing physical activity or finishing a game.

 Grade 1: This type of turf toe injury is considered mild as the supporting soft tissue structure for the big toe is only sprained or overstretched.
 This is the most common type of injury.
 There is minimal swelling with mild tenderness and usually no black and blue bruising.